metterian/conversational-ai-for-education/README.md

 beginners who want to learn English.
 I mainly used  [Hugging Face's](https://github.com/huggingface/transfer-learning-conv-ai) training code which used transfer Learning from an OpenAI GPT and GPT-2 Transformer language model.

 ## Demo
+You can click [here](https://youtu.be/wQf57Zkly0A) to view the full demo video.

 ### Chat with Voice Recognition
 <img src="./image/main.gif" width="400x"/>